Dhruv10122004/TL-DR-Genie/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable **Developer mode** (toggle in the top-right corner)
 3. Click **Load unpacked**
-4. Select the `tldr-genie` folder you cloned
+4. Select the `TLDR-Genie` folder you cloned
    The extension icon should now appear in your toolbar!

 ---